 The other option for established homeowners who fear title theft involves finding one of the so-called title lock companies that now do offer to pay the legal fees of clients who have been victimized by title/deed fraud.

-If you have concerns about your property’s title, deed fraud, title theft, or any other issue related to real estate and property ownership, contact me via the button below, or get in touch with any member of Cramer & Anderson’s highly experienced team of Real Estate attorneys.
+If you have concerns about your property’s title, deed fraud, title theft, or any other issue related to real estate and property ownership in Connecticut, contact me via the button below, or get in touch with any member of Cramer & Anderson’s highly experienced team of Real Estate attorneys.